DiscoveringGodot/4_Heist_Meisters/README.md

 ### 30 Boxes and ItemList
 #### In this video (objectives)…

-1 Display the number of disguises left as a nuber of icons 2 Update the GUI with very little code
+1 Display the number of disguises left as a number of icons 2 Update the GUI with very little code

 #### After watching (learning outcomes)…
 Use ``ItemList`` nodes to make polished GUI elements easily

+### 31 Grabbing the Loot
+#### In this video (objectives)…

+1 Have loot that the player can pick up
+2 Create an exit that works if the player has loot
+2 Craft an Object Oriented inventory system

+#### After watching (learning outcomes)…
+Create an inventory system in the SceneTree